 When it comes to the statute of limitations on debt - the time period that a debt is legally enforceable - debts can be categorized in one of four ways.
-Was the debt created by oral contract, written contact, promissory note, and open-ended accounts.
+Was the debt created by oral contract, written contract, promissory note, and open-ended accounts.

 An open-ended account is an account that has a varying, revolving balance.
 It's an account that you can borrow from over and over as long as you repay the balance.
 Open-ended accounts have a pre-approved limit that you're allowed to have outstanding at any given time.
 Often, transactions that exceed this are not processed.
 A credit card and a line of credit card both examples of open-ended accounts.

 Open-ended accounts give you more flexibility on the amount you borrow at once.
 You can use a little or a lot of the available credit depending on what you need.
 You also have flexibility in how you repay what you've borrowed.
 The creditor will set a low minimum payment that you must make by the due date.
 You can choose to pay the minimum amount or you can pay an amount higher than that.